FoundationDB/fdb-kubernetes-operator/docs/design/node_taint_eviction.md

 ## Metadata

-* Authors: @johscheuer
+* Authors: @johscheuer, @xumengpanda
 * Created: 2023-02-14
-* Updated: 2023-03-08
+* Updated: 2023-05-11

 ## Background

 The operator is currently able to detect failures of Pods and replace them if required, the replacement is happening based on the [conditions that need replacement](https://github.com/FoundationDB/fdb-kubernetes-operator/blob/v1.14.0/api/v1beta2/foundationdbcluster_types.go#L65).
-One of the missing pieces in failure mitigation is to evict Pods from tainted nodes.
+One of the missing pieces in failure mitigation is to evict Pods from tainted Nodes.
 In Kubernetes it's common to use [taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration) to indicate potential problems with a node or planned maintenance.
-This information could be consumed by the operator to proactively replace Pods that are running on nodes with a given set of taints.
+This information could be consumed by the operator to proactively replace Pods that are running on Nodes with a given set of taints.

 ## General Design Goals

-The goal of this design is to implement a mechanism that allows the operator to replace Pods that are running on nodes with a given set of taints.
+The goal of this design is to implement a mechanism that allows the operator to replace Pods that are running on Nodes with a given set of taints.
-It's expected that the operator will detect the Pods running on tainted nodes in a timely manner, either by receiving an event triggering the reconciliation loop or when running the periodic reconciliation, which will happen every 10h per default.
-The actual replacement of all Pods running on tainted nodes, depends on the data that must be replicated and the number of affected Pods.
+It's expected that the operator will detect the Pods running on tainted Nodes in a timely manner, either by receiving an event triggering the reconciliation loop or by periodic reconciliation events that happen every 10h by default.
+Once the operator marks Pods on tainted Nodes as `NodeTaintReplacing`, the operator will re-use the replacement logic to replace those Pods.
+The actual replacement speed depends on the speed of excluding processes, the number of Pods to replace, and the allowed maximum number of inflight replacements (defined by `automationOptions.replacements.maxConcurrentReplacements`).

 ## Current Implementation

-We don't have a current implementation of this and the operator is currently not able to access any node information.
-The closest implementation to this is the [Replace Failed ProcessGroups reconciler](https://github.com/FoundationDB/fdb-kubernetes-operator/blob/main/controllers/replace_failed_process_groups.go), which could be extended for this.
+The operator does not have this feature.
+It does not have access to list Node information.
+It does not consider taint-related events in Pod's condition.

+The operator does replace failed ProcessGroups in the [Replace Failed ProcessGroups reconciler](https://github.com/FoundationDB/fdb-kubernetes-operator/blob/main/controllers/replace_failed_process_groups.go).
+It can extend it to support this feature.

 ## Proposed Design

+### Design Requirements
-We have to make sure that this feature can be enabled and disabled, e.g. if someone wants to run the operator inside a cluster without node access.
+**Requirement 1.** The feature can be enabled and disabled by users, because (1) when someone wants to run the operator inside a k8s cluster without Node access, they should be able to bypass this feature; (2) when we notice problems during roll-out of this feature, we need to disable it online.

-The `AutomaticReplacementOptions` will be extended to support the configuration of replacements for Pods that run on tainted nodes.
-The new field will be called `taints` and will contain a list, the default would be an empty list, of taint configurations.
-That configuration will include the taint key, this has to be an exact match or a wildcard `*`, and the duration this taint must be present on the node.
-The `durationInSeconds` allow to specify how sensitive the operator should be to taints.
-If a wildcard is specified as key this will be used as default value, except there is an exact match defined for a taint key.
+The feature can be disabled by option `automationOptions.replacements.taintReplacementOptions = {}`.

+**Requirement 2.** The feature allows users to configure a set of specific taint keys to detect and replace.

+Users can configure the taint feature in the new field `taints` inside `automaticReplacementOptions`.
+The `taints` field is a list of `(key, durationInSeconds)` pairs, which defines operator's behavior on the taint key.

+Users can use `automaticReplacementOptions.taintReplacementTimeSeconds` to control how fast operator should replace Pods on tainted Nodes.
+Users can configure operator to replace Pods on tainted Nodes much faster than the normal replacement by setting a smaller value of `taintReplacementTimeSeconds`.

+Example configuration:

 ```yaml
 ...